QASIMAFRID/Cpp-Codes/README.md

 ---

-## 🤝 Contributions
+## Contributing

 Contributions, suggestions, and improvements are welcome.

-If you'd like to contribute:
+To contribute:

-1. Fork the repository
+1. Fork the repository.
-2. Create a new branch
+2. Create a new branch.
-3. Make your changes
+3. Make your changes.
-4. Submit a Pull Request
+4. Submit a Pull Request.

 ---

-## ⭐ Support
+## Support

-If you found this repository helpful, please consider giving it a ⭐ on GitHub.

-It motivates me to continue building and sharing more projects.
+If you found this repository useful, please consider giving it a star on GitHub.
+Your support helps encourage the continued development and sharing of more projects.

 ---

-## 👨‍💻 Author
+## Author

 **Qasim Farhan**